Asthestarsfalll/piri/README.en.md

 - 📦 **Scratchpads**: Powerful window management feature for quick access to frequently used applications (see [Scratchpads documentation](docs/en/plugins/scratchpads.md) for details)
 - 🔌 **Empty**: Automatically execute commands when switching to empty workspaces, useful for automating workflows (see [Empty documentation](docs/en/plugins/empty.md) for details)
 - 🎯 **Window Rule**: Automatically move windows to specified workspaces based on `app_id` or `title` (see [Window Rule documentation](docs/en/plugins/window_rule.md) for details)
+- 🔄 **Autofill**: Automatically aligns the last column of windows to the rightmost position when windows are closed (see [Autofill documentation](docs/en/plugins/autofill.md) for details)

 ## Quick Start